Floquet Fractional Chern Insulators and Competing Phases in Twisted Bilayer Graphene: Many-body physics

+Let us first assume valley polarization and study the many-body physics in a single valley.
+Because the two valleys are related by the $\mathcal{C}_2$ symmetry, we can just use $\xi=+$ as a representative valley, namely, we consider the $S_z=N/2$ sector in Eq.~(\ref{eq:proj_Hamiltonian}).
+Such valley polarization reduces the dimension of Hilbert space, thus significantly increasing numerical efficiency.
+In what follows, we choose $w_1=90 \ \text{meV}$.
+As shown in Appendix~\ref{w1_110}, the results of $w_1=110 \ \text{meV}$ are similar.

-Let us first choose $w_1=90 \ \text{meV}$.
-On the torus geometry, an essential feature of the $\nu=1/3$ FCIs is the robust three-fold ground-state degeneracy in the momentum sectors determined by the Haldane statistics of the $\nu=1/3$ Laughlin state~\cite{Regnault2011,Bernevig2012,Wu2014}.
-Therefore, we compute the FCI gap $\Delta_{\rm FCI}$ in the $C=-1$ region as the energy difference between the fourth and the first eigenvalues of the projected effective Hamiltonian Eq.~(\ref{eq:proj_Hamiltonian}), where all eigenvalues are sorted in ascending order.
-If the lowest three eigenstates are not in the momentum sectors predicted by the Haldane statistics, we simply set the FCI gap to be zero.
+On the torus geometry, an essential feature of the $\nu=1/3$ Laughlin FCI is the robust three-fold ground-state degeneracy in momentum sectors determined by the Haldane statistics of the $\nu=1/3$ Laughlin state~\cite{Regnault2011,Bernevig2012,Wu2014}.
+Therefore, we compute the FCI gap $\Delta_{\rm FCI}$ in the $C=-1$ region as the energy difference between the fourth and the first eigenvalues of the projected effective Hamiltonian Eq.~(\ref{eq:proj_Hamiltonian}) in valley $\xi=+$, where all eigenvalues are sorted in ascending order.
+If the lowest three eigenstates are not in momentum sectors predicted by the Haldane statistics, we simply set the FCI gap to be zero.
 Meanwhile, we also measure the FCI splitting $W_{\rm FCI}$, quantified by the energy difference between the third and the first eigenvalues when they are in the FCI momentum sectors.
 The result for $N=10$ electrons is demonstrated in Figs.~\ref{fig:w1=90PD}(a) and \ref{fig:w1=90PD}(b).
 Strikingly, we can identify a wide range of parameters for which the lowest three eigenstates are located in FCI momentum sectors, protected by a significant gap, and approximately degenerate [i.e., very large $\Delta_{\rm FCI}/W_{\rm FCI}$, as shown in Fig.~\ref{fig:w1=90PD}(c)].